raizen74/aws-sysops/README.md

 The second entry in the log file shows that the traffic was rejected.
 The flow logs indicate that the traffic was blocked when it tried to connect from the EC2 instance (172.32.17.148) on port 8081 to the on-premises system (10.0.1.23) on ephemeral port 60004.

 The rejection of traffic suggests that there is a network-level block preventing the outbound traffic from the EC2 instance.
 Since the flow logs indicate that the rejection occurred due to the ephemeral port range (60004) being blocked, it implies that the network ACL associated with the subnet where the EC2 instances reside is the cause of the issue.

+**VPN Connection**
+The Amazon VPC must know how to route traffic to the on-premises network.
+This is done by **enabling route propagation for the virtual private gateway in the VPC route table**.
+If route propagation is not enabled, the EC2 instances will not know how to route traffic to the on-premises resources even though the IPsec VPN tunnel is up.

 ## Artifact
 AWS Artifact is a self-service audit artifact retrieval portal that provides our customers with **on-demand access to AWS’ compliance documentation and AWS agreements**.